Quid2/flat/README.md

 Flat is a binary data format, similar to `binary` or `cereal`.

-To (de)serialise a data type it needs to be an instance of the `Flat` class.
+To (de)serialise a data type, make it an instance of the `Flat` class.

 Instances for a few common data types (Bool,Tuples, Lists, String, Text ..) are already defined (in `Data.Flat.Instances`):